Tesena-smart-testing/robotfw-database-comparator/readme.md

 ``robot -t "Compare data between two databases" -v ENV1:DEV -v ENV2:QA --removekeywords name:ConnectToDatabase -d Report .``

 Notes:
-- allowed options for ENV variables are DEV and QA.
+- in the example project, the allowed options for ENV variables are DEV and QA.
+But you can modify it by adding more environments in Config/config.robot and Environments directory.
 - the argument ``--removekeywords name:ConnectToDatabase`` hides your login credentials so that they do not appear in the log file.
-- using **pabot** to run the tests in this project in parallel is not recommended - it might cause a conflict when storing actual results.
-Also, as pabot is able to parallelize tests from different test files only, while here both tests are in one file, it would not parallelize them.

 ## 5. Interpret results
 Check the **log.html** in **Report** folder

+If you want to compare the CSV files visually, you can use various tools/apps, e.g.:
+- PyCharm: select 2 CSV files, right-click > Compare Files
-Use PyCharm to easily compare files (select 2 CSV files, right-click > Compare Files) - this will nicely highlight the differences in color ;)
+- Visual Studio Code: select 2 CSV files, right-click > Compare Selected
+- Notepad++ you can use Compare plugin: https://www.makeuseof.com/tag/notepad-compare-two-files-plugin